Wings (1927 film): Notable scenes

 Wings is also one of the first widely released films to show nudity.
 In the enlistment office, nude men are visible from behind undergoing physical exams, through a door which opens and closes several times.
-Bow's breasts are revealed for a second during the Paris bedroom scene when military police barge in while she is changing.

-A boom was built with the camera mounted on an extension to shoot the Café de Paris scene and one of the couples in the long shot is a same-sex female couple.

 In the scene in which Rogers becomes drunk, the intoxication displayed on screen was genuine, as although 22 years of age, he had never tasted liquor before, and quickly became inebriated from drinking champagne.

-During Dave's death scene, Jack kisses him on the mouth, which has led to a common interpretation of this film as depicting cinema's first LGBT, male-male kiss.

-However, there are also interpretations that the kiss is merely fraternal.
-While there is no general consensus, D.W.
+During David's death scene, Jack is plainly observed kissing him on the left cheek near the left corner of Dave's mouth, which has led to interpretations of this film as depicting cinema's first male-to-male kiss.
+While there is no general consensus about which film achieves this LGBT milestone, D.W.
 Griffith's Intolerance (1916), Cecil B. DeMille's Manslaughter (1922), and Josef von Sternberg's Morocco (1930) have also been suggested.